 HIST 145History of California3

-or HIST 145H History of California - Honors
+HIST 145HHistory of California - Honors3

 HIST 150Introduction to Latin American History3